Operation Gothic Serpent: Legacy

 US Secretary of Defense Les Aspin resigned his post late in 1993.
 He was specifically blamed for denying the US Army permission to have its own armor units in place in Somalia, units which might have been able to break through to the trapped soldiers earlier in the battle.
 US political leaders had, at the time, felt the presence of tanks would taint the peacekeeping image of the mission.

+Clinton expressed surprise that the Battle of Mogadishu had even occurred, and later claimed that he had decided on a diplomatic solution before the incident.
+Despite his apparent reservations there had been no direct orders previously given to TF Ranger to halt operations against the SNA.